kehantan/labbook/docs/assays/mtt_results.rst

 ===========

 * The raw reading you obtain is the absorbance reading.
-* Depending on which machine you use, most machine allows the results to be easily export to Microsoft Excel file (.xls).
+* Depending on which machine you use, most machine allows the results to be easily export to Microsoft Excel file.
 If not you will have to convert them manually into an Excel sheet, or you can directly input them into whatever software you use (e.g.: GraphPad Prism).
 * How to put the results together is purely up to your own preference.
 I usually use Excel.

 #.
 Average all the reading from the 3 wells of each concentrations (including blank and negative control wells).